My son was visiting New Zealand for only a few weeks when I noticed some surfable waves rolling in from the house.

 Panic set in as I paddled frantically to find him.
 I searched in widening circles but couldn’t spot him behind the big waves.
 Horrible thoughts raced through my mind—why did we go out in these conditions?
 The weather had turned bad.
 Had a shark attacked him, or had he hit his head and drowned?

-There was no one else out there—it had to be my son!
+No one else was out there — it had to be my son!

-A strong tide had prevented him from swimming back to the island, so he let himself drift further out, activated the locator beacon, and waited.
-Half an hour later, we were reunited on shore.
-My son, cold but otherwise unharmed, was picked up far out at sea by a surf life-saving boat.
+A strong tide had prevented him from swimming back to the island.
+He let himself drift further out, activated the locator beacon, and waited.
+Half an hour later, we reunited on shore.
+A surf life-saving boat picked up my son, cold but otherwise unharmed, far out at sea.

 Our ordeal was over, thanks to the coordinated efforts of Nelson Surf Lifesaving, the Coast Guard, the Harbor Master, the rescue helicopter, and the Police SAR.

-I cannot express how thankful I am to everyone involved, including emergency services, volunteers, and my mother, who gave me the PLB!
+I cannot express how thankful I am to everyone involved: emergency services, volunteers, and my mother, who gave me the PLB!

 Ngā mihi,